-Amounts in USD 000's Shares Per cent Owners equity Gard P. & I. (Bermuda) Ltd. 190,000 100%
+All shares are owned by Gard P. & I. (Bermuda) Ltd.

-Par Value is USD 1,000 per share.
-All shares have the same rights in the Company.
-All shares are owned by Gard P. & I. (Bermuda) Ltd. The Company is consolidated into the accounts of Gard P. & I. (Bermuda) Ltd. as at 20 February 2019 and the consolidated accounts are available at the office of Gard P. & I. (Bermuda) Ltd's management company Lingard Ltd. in Bermuda.
+The Company is consolidated into the accounts of Gard P. & I. (Bermuda) Ltd. as at 20 February 2021 and the consolidated accounts are available at the office of Gard P. & I. (Bermuda) Ltd's management company Lingard Ltd. in Bermuda.